-- 1. Nupi Infotech Limited wholly owned subsidiary was incorporated on March 16, 2022 - 2.
-NSI Infinium Global Limited (NSI) is the subsidiary of Suvidhaa Infoserve Limited by virtue of shareholding.
-Suvidhaa Infoserve Limited does not have management control over NSI - 3.
-Names of subsidiaries which have been liquidated or sold during the year Nil - 4.
-Part B of the Annexure is not applicable as there are no Associate Companies / Joint ventures of the Company as on March 31, 2023
+- 1. Nupi Infotech Limited wholly owned subsidiary was incorporated on March 16, 2022. - 2.
+NSI Infinium Global Limited (NSI) is the subsidiary of Suvidhaa Infoserve Limited by virtue of shareholding. - 3.
+Names of subsidiaries which have been liquidated or sold during the year Nil. - 4.
+Part B of the Annexure is not applicable as there are no Associate Companies / Joint ventures of the Company as on March 31, 2024.